PurpleMoosePython/NyanBoxFork/README.md

 ## 📱 Official Firmware Flashing

-For nyanBOX devices purchased from [shop.nyandevices.com](https://shop.nyandevices.com), follow the official flashing process:
+For nyanBOX devices purchased from [shop.nyandevices.com](https://shop.nyandevices.com), please follow the official flashing process:

 ### Prerequisites
 Install the USB drivers for your operating system: